Georgios Christodoulou (footballer, born 1967): Club career

-He signed for Proodeftiki and later continued playing in Cyprus, but ultimately never returned to a high level.
+In the summer of 1991 he was loaned to Pezoporikos and later played for Proodeftiki, but ultimately never returned to a high level.

 After football

 After the end of his career, Christodoulou stayed away from football.
 He occupied a portion of the media over some issues he had with justice, but he returned to his normal living with his family in Ano Liosia.